Cost of Living in New Zealand

 Family of Four $3,000 – $4,000 $2,200 – $3,200 $5,200 – $7,200

-Cost Comparison by City (USD)
+Cost Comparison by City (NZD)

 City 1-BR Rent (Center) Basic Utilities Public Transport